 Volcano boarding is a must do when visiting Nicaragua and something that is so unique to the country.

 Surfing is very popular in Nicaragua and there are many surf schools and rental companies that occupy space along the beaches.
 It’s quite an experience to be driven in the back of pickup truck, something highly illegal in Australia!

 Big Foot Hostels have shuttles that run to the beaches from Leon or if you’re staying elsewhere in town you can take a pickup truck (seen above) aka a taxi or the slower public bus to the beaches.

 Be careful on the rips & tides on these beaches as they are very strong!

-One of Jacob’s all time favorite drinks is dark rum, so when we heard of a rum tasting for just $20, Jacob jumped on board quick smart.
+One of Jacob’s all-time favourite drinks is dark rum, so when we heard of a rum tasting for just $20, Jacob jumped on board quick smart.
 At this tasting, you learn about the history and origin of rum in Nicaragua, and of course got to “sample” aka have a full shot of all the different types of rum.

-The tasting held at Via Via restaurant lasted for 3 full hours, sampling 10 different rums, from a 25 year old rum down to the cheap and nasty.
-The favorite was the blend the guide actually made for himself, created from the leftovers of all the bottles + chocolate and coffee beans.
+The tasting held at Via Via restaurant lasted for 3 full hours, sampling 10 different rums, from a 25-year-old rum down to the cheap and nasty.
+The favourite was the blend the guide actually made for himself, created from the leftovers of all the bottles + chocolate and coffee beans.
 Who would have thought?

 Fun Fact!
-You can tell if a spirit is good quality by pouring some on your hands, if it’s sticky then it is bad quality due to the added colors or preservatives.
+You can tell if a spirit is a good quality by pouring some on your hands, if it’s sticky then it is bad quality due to the added colours or preservatives.
 Good quality spirits will easily run off without any stickiness.